How to pay the ATO by credit card and earn rewards points

 Thank you for your question.

 Generally, transferring funds to your credit card will not increase your credit limit, it will be treated as an overpayment.
-If banks accept payment from you in excess of your outstanding balance, your available credit limit will not be increased by the amount of the overpayment and it does not necessarily mean that bank will authorize transactions for an amount in excess of your credit limit.
+If banks accept payment from you in excess of your outstanding balance, your available credit limit will not be increased by the amount of the overpayment and it does not necessarily mean that bank will authorise transactions for an amount in excess of your credit limit.

 It would be best to check with your bank before making an overpayment.